Physics Numericals Class 9 Motion & other Chapters solved

 total displacement = (150 + 216.7) m = 366.7 m

-Physics Numericals class 9
+Physics Numericals Class 9 From Different Chapters

-So let’s start with sets of Physics Numericals Class 9 which contains Numerical problems & questions from various chapters of Class 9 physics with solutions & answers.
+So let’s start with sets of Physics Numericals for Class 9 which contains Numerical problems & questions from various chapters of Class 9 physics with solutions & answers.

 1) A force of 1000 Newton is applied on a 25 kg mass for 5 seconds.
 What would be its velocity?